Private Howard W. Hill (1923–1944)

 Combat in the European Theater

 The 84th Infantry Division arrived in Normandy in early November 1944.
-The division moved quickly to the front, by that point located at the fortifications along the Germany border that the Allies referred to as the Siegfried Line.
+The division moved quickly to the front along the Belgian-German border, facing the fortifications of the Westwall, known by the Allies of the Siegfried Line.
 The 335th Infantry Regiment was attached to other divisions for much of the month.
 3rd Battalion, 335th Infantry Regiment (which included Private Hill’s Company “K,”) was attached to the 30th Infantry Division on November 9, to the 2nd Armored Division on November 21, and to the 102nd Infantry Division on November 24).

 In his 1946 book, The 84th Infantry Division in the Battle of Germany, Theodore Draper wrote that the 335th Infantry Regiment entered the front lines in the vicinity of Aachen, Germany on November 10, 1944.
 Some men saw action during patrols (or while fighting off Germans probing their positions).
 3rd Battalion, 335th Infantry Regiment advanced on Birk on November 16, 1944, in support of the 30th Infantry Division, but saw only limited action during those first two weeks on the front lines.

 As for the 335th, two of its battalions were going to attack simultaneously.
-Its 3rd Battalion [including Private Hill’s Company “K”] was sent to Lindern itself.
+Its 3rd Battalion was sent to Lindern itself.
 Its 2nd Battalion was sent out to get a hill between Lindern and Beeck.
 Its 1st Battalion was held in reserve.
 The infantry was supported by tanks, engineers, and artillery.

 Early on the morning of November 29, 1944, 3rd Battalion began its advance from Immendorf, Germany under cover of darkness.
 Draper wrote that the men “were stripped down to the bare essentials, a rifle belt, gas mask, two bandoleers of ammunition, and three bars of chocolate.”
 Though Companies “I” and “K” were supposed to coordinate their movements by radio, the latter’s radios failed.
 Then, half of Company “K” was separated from the other, as Draper explained: